-Their manifestos have confirmed that Labour rejects a ‘no deal’ Brexit, while the Conservatives believe ‘no deal is better than a bad deal’.
-This difference has implications for the structure of any parliamentary vote.
+Their manifestos have confirmed that Labour rejects a ‘no deal’ Brexit; the Conservatives believe ‘no deal is better than a bad deal’.
+The difference has implications for the structuring of any parliamentary vote on a Brexit agreement.
+The debate about the vote can be analysed in terms of, and has implications for, Putnam’s picture of the ‘two-level game’.

 Publication of their general election manifestos in mid-May confirmed that the two main UK parties have different Brexit strategies.
 The Conservatives state that “no deal is better than a bad deal”, while Labour says that “leaving the EU with ‘no deal’ is the worst possible deal”, and promises that the party will “reject ‘no deal’ as a viable option”.